 The first ride was on my TT bike.
 That’s nicely set up with some rather awesome carbon cranks on ceramic bearings.

 Moving onto other bikes and I will get some use on Cannondale Hollowgram, cranks, ULTEGRA, 105s, various ROTORs and a few flavours of Deore on my MTB for trail rides.

-Other than specifying crank length, if necessary, there shouldn’t be any issues with most of those cranks.
+Other than specifying the crank length, if necessary, there shouldn’t be any issues with most of those cranks.
 The only one I will watch out for will be the TRI-MAX carbon cranks.
-Favero say that carbon cranks should be OK.
+Favero says that carbon cranks should be OK.